 Fluent UI React is Microsoft's official front-end React-based open-source UI framework designed to build experiences that seamlessly fit into various Microsoft products.
 It enables highly customizable, accessible, robust, and up-to-date components using CSS in JS.

-Like other UI libraries, Fluent UI React also provides various React JS UI controls such as Buttons, Dropdowns, Checkbox, Grids, etc., and other standard components.
+Like other UI libraries, Fluent UI React also provides various React JS UI controls such as Buttons, Dropdowns, Checkboxes, Grids, etc., and other standard components.
 It also contains other Microsoft controls such as People Picker, Persona, Date Pickets, etc.

 List of Microsoft products that use Fluent UI React: